relativitydev/relativity-trace-documentation/docs/index.md

 secure the documents to specific set of users/groups.
 This can also be used to drive regional review workflow in conjunction with alerting actions.

-You can configure the action by specifiying the ArtifactID of the destination folder where the documents are to be moved.
-Additional Information section automatically populates the list of available folders and their corresponding ArtifactIDs for your conveneince.
+You can configure the action by specifying the ArtifactID of the destination folder where the documents are to be moved.
+Additional Information section automatically populates the list of available folders and their corresponding ArtifactIDs for your convenience.

 ![](media/4ea5493c6871466e5ab385ec5c08f8ff.png)